Stille reaction: Additives

-Competing side reactions
+Competing reactions

 The most common side reactivity associated with the Stille reaction is homocoupling of the stannane reagents to form an R2-R2 dimer.
 It is believed to proceed through two possible mechanisms.
 First, reaction of two equivalents of organostannane with the Pd(II) precatalyst will yield the homocoupled product after reductive elimination.
 Second, the Pd(0) catalyst can undergo a radical process to yield the dimer.
 The organostannane reagent used is traditionally tetravalent at tin, normally consisting of the sp2-hybridized group to be transferred and three "non-transferable" alkyl groups.
 As seen above, alkyl groups are normally the slowest at migrating onto the palladium catalyst.

 It has also been found that at temperatures as low as 50 °C, aryl groups on both palladium and a coordinated phosphine can exchange.
 While normally not detected, they can be a potential minor product in many cases.

 Finally, a rather rare and exotic side reaction is known as cine substitution.
 Here, after initial oxidative addition of an aryl halide, this Pd-Ar species can insert across a vinyl tin double bond.
 After β-hydride elimination, migratory insertion, and protodestannylation, a 1,2-disubstituted olefin can be synthesized.

 Numerous other side reactions can occur, and these include E/Z isomerization, which can potentially be a problem when an alkenylstannane is utilized.
 The mechanism of this transformation is currently unknown.
 Normally, organostannanes are quite stable to hydrolysis, yet when very electron-rich aryl stannanes are used, this can become a significant side reaction.